-There are other smaller but notable benefits of virtual treatment for the therapists as well as the patient.
+While we're mostly focused on how technology can help eating disorder clients, it can also help eating disorder therapists.
 For instance, a patient can be eating with their family while the therapist provides real-time feedback through a headset on what skills to use to ensure the meal is completed.
 This can be much better than having the family eat a meal in your office.
 For one thing, the family is in the comfort of their own home.
 On top of that, only the person with the headset can hear your feedback, rather than the whole family.
 This makes things much less awkward!
 Plus, patients and families can also pre-record meals for the therapist to view later.
 As it turns out, the concern about not being able to see what a patient eats is rather unfounded.
-In fact, technology can make the job of the therapist easier and more efficient.
+In fact, technology can add transparency, making the job of the therapist easier and more efficient.

 Technology can also make care more seamless.
-There are scales that patients can purchase that automatically send weights to the provider, without the patient having the information.
-If, for whatever reason, that is not feasible, there are other non-technical workarounds.
+There are scales that patients can purchase that automatically send weights to their provider without the patient ever having the information.
+If, for whatever reason, using one of those scales isn't feasible, there are other non-technical workarounds.
 For instance, a family member involved in treatment can be trained on how to take a blind weight for their loved one.
-In short, providing virtual eating disorder care is either made easier by technology or obstacles can be creatively overcome.
+Technology allows online eating disorder therapy to be, in many ways, more seamless than in-person care—and the obstacles it does present can be creatively overcome.

-Virtual eating disorder care leaves room for innovation
+Online eating disorder therapy leaves room for innovation

-Virtual eating disorder treatment has a lot of benefits!
-In addition to allowing for a rich picture of family dynamics, home life, and meals, it also can close the treatment gap in a meaningful way.
-Virtual eating disorder care has so much potential and it is exciting to see how far we can take it.
+Online therapy for eating disorders has a lot of benefits.
+In addition to allowing for a rich picture of family dynamics, home life, and meals, it can also help close the treatment gap in a meaningful way.
+As we continue to learn about how technology can benefit eating disorder clients, we're seeing more and more potential for increasing not only accessibility, but effectiveness of treatment.
+It will be exciting to see how far we can take it.